docker/awesome-compose/react-nginx/README.md

 ```

 The compose file defines an application with an services `frontend`.
-When deploying the application, docker-compose maps port 80 of the frontend service container to port 80 of the host as specified in the file.
+When deploying the application, docker compose maps port 80 of the frontend service container to port 80 of the host as specified in the file.

-## Deploy with docker-compose
+## Deploy with docker compose

 ```
-$ docker-compose up -d
+$ docker compose up -d
 Building frontend
 Sending build context to Docker daemon   1.49MB